yguler/PandaAnalysis/README.md

 Throughout this readme, I will refer to several user-defined environment variables.
 These are typically defined in `T3/setup.sh`, but the user can define things elswhere.

+## Collaboration

+PandaAnalysis is a semi-collaborative project.
+By this, I mean it was originally written by me, for me, to do my physics analyses.
+However, it has proven useful to other people, and I welcome collaboration!
+If you find a core bug in the code, please open a github issue to the relevant project, and I will look at it.
+If you want to implement something for your use case, you can open a github issue, and depending on the complexity, I may be able to help you.
+However, the general model for extending this package is pull request/review/merge.

+Here are the general rules for contribution:
+- Your changes should not affect other analyses, unless explicitly agreed upon.
+This not only refers to the output information, but also the performance and memory usage.
+- Test your code.
+I've resisted implementing CI because I have faith in you.
+Make sure it compiles and runs a reasonable test suite, which can be found in `PandaAnalysis/Flat/test/`
+- Stick to the coding conventions of the project (spaces always, 2/4 for C/python, `if (` over `if(`, etc).
+Make sure everything is indented to the same level where appropriate.
+- Code should be readable: no super long lines, use whitespace when it helps, etc.
+- Absolutely no articles (definite or indefinite) in variable names :D.

 ## Installation

 ```bash